crocandr/docker-tinc/README.md

   - 1st time, the start script generates the default config, and the own SSL key
   - 2nd time, the script reads the config of the other sites and generates the "network up" script

-If you have added a new site, you have to restart (stop, wait 1-5 sec, start) every Tinc container on every site to rewrite a config for the new site.
+If you've added a new site, you have to restart (stop, wait 1-5 sec, start) every Tinc container on every site to rewrite a config for the new site.

 You can check the syncronized and rewrited site config on your docker host's folder, example in the /srv/tinc/config folder.

 Good Luck!